Install Confluent Platform using ZIP and TAR Archives

 Running Confluent Platform locally for testing purposes

-If have configured the CONFLUENT_HOME variable and you want to start Confluent Platform in ZooKeeper mode for testing and investigation purposes, use confluent local services start command.
+If you have configured the CONFLUENT_HOME variable and you want to start Confluent Platform in ZooKeeper mode for testing and investigation purposes, use confluent local services start command.

 confluent local services start